Chip Kelly: Offensive coordinator

 Kelly was hired as offensive coordinator at Oregon in February 2007.
 His potent spread offense attack was an instant success at Oregon.

 In his first season as offensive coordinator at Oregon, the Ducks led the Pac-10 in scoring (38.15 ppg) and total offense (467.54 ypg), and also became the highest scoring team while amassing the most yards in the history of Oregon football.
 Prior to Kelly's arrival at Oregon, Dennis Dixon struggled in his first three seasons at quarterback.
 Under Kelly's guidance, Dixon was the Pac-10 Offensive Player of the Year and emerged as a Heisman Trophy candidate.

 In 2008, the Ducks once again led the Pac-10 in scoring (41.9 ppg) and total offense (484.8 ypg), while breaking the school record marks set the previous season.

 Head coach

-On March 31, 2009, Oregon announced head coach Mike Bellotti would be promoted to athletic director; consequently, Kelly would be promoted to head coach.
+On March 31, 2009, Oregon announced head coach Mike Bellotti would be promoted to athletic director, with Kelly promoted to head coach.